ionescu007/winipt/README.md

 ## References

-For some highly recommended reading on Intel Processor Trace, I recommend reading the following presentations from Richard Johnson & Andrea Alevi, as well as by Matt Spisak.
-Other relevant research can be found here and here.
+For some highly recommended reading on Intel Processor Trace, I recommend reading the following presentations from Richard Johnson & Andrea Alevi:  [ref1](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html),  [ref2](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html),  [ref3](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html) as well as this presentation: [ref4](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html) by Matt Spisak.
+Other relevant research can be found [here](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html) and [here](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html).

 If you would like to know more about my research or work, I invite you to check out my blog at [http://www.alex-ionescu.com](http://www.alex-ionescu.com) as well as my training & consulting company, Winsider Seminars & Solutions Inc., at [http://www.windows-internals.com](http://www.windows-internals.com).